laravelista/Bard/README.md

 Tired of unstable, feature packed PHP sitemap packages?

 **Look no more!**

 Bard is the simplest PHP Sitemap package, just add some urls and you are ready to go.
-Did I mention that it supports multilingual locations aka hreflangs.
+Did I mention that *it supports multilingual locations aka hreflangs*.

 **But wait, there is more.**

- If you are using Laravel you'll have access to some extra awesomeness with convenient helper functions that make creating sitemaps a breeze.
+If you are using Laravel you'll have access to some *extra awesomeness* with convenient helper functions that make creating sitemaps a breeze.

 ## Usage

 **More info coming soon**